Amadigi di Gaula

 Celebrate with us the culmination of our momentous 20th anniversary season!
 Immediately following the closing night of our opera Amadigi di Gaula on Saturday, May 25th, gather with Ars Lyrica artists, directors, and fellow patrons at Diana American Grill for a jubilant end to the evening with delicious food and drink.

 Your ticket will help support Ars Lyrica Opera Circle and ensure that we can continue to present world-class Baroque opera in Houston.
+Plus, you will be automatically entered into a raffle to win a free round-trip flight with United!

 The artists